 - 10. The majority of the Project activities fall under Component 1.
-Component 1 will be implemented by EG, which is a governmental economic development agency operating under the Ministry of Economy and Sustainable Development of Georgia (MoESD).
+Component 1 is implemented by EG, which is a governmental economic development agency operating under the Ministry of Economy and Sustainable Development of Georgia (MoESD).
 EG's mission is to support the achievement of long-term strategic goals of the Georgian economy through three major pillars:

 - Enterprise Georgia Business Development

 - Enterprise Georgia Invest in Georgia

 - Enterprise Georgia Export Support

-- 11. EG focuses on increasing the competitiveness of private sector, enhancing the country's export potential and promoting as well as supporting foreign direct investments in Georgia.
+- 11. EG focuses on increasing the competitiveness of private sector, enhancing the country's export